Loading…

 DevOps Consulting Engineer, Cisco Systems

-The go-to person for DevOps and Kubernetes Automation, with a passion for networking, security, endpoint management, and endpoint security, Eleni brings diversity of experiences to her role as a DevOps Consulting Engineer at Cisco Systems.
-Always eager to learn, she enjoys trying...
+The go-to person for DevOps and GitOps approaches, with a passion for networking, security, endpoint management, and endpoint security, Eleni brings diversity of experiences to her role as a DevOps Consulting Engineer at Cisco Systems.
+Always eager to learn, she enjoys trying out...
 Read More →

 Monday September 16, 2024 15:25 - 16:05 CEST